-Whether we pretend we’re fine, pretend we’re holy, pretend we don’t need help … The life of pretense sets us up for failure and separates us from ourselves, from God and from others.
+Whether we pretend we’re fine, pretend we’re holy or pretend we don’t need help, the life of pretense sets us up for failure and separates us from ourselves, from God and from others.
 Whether we face mental health issues or not, we must learn to stop pretending.
 Our only hope to deal with the challenges of life is to learn to come to the Father and rely on him in our lack.

 We are a body, not individual units.
 Let us each care for the members of the body, giving grace and providing a safe place for transparent and honest living.

 If you are facing mental health struggles, don’t be afraid.
 God is with you in the darkness.